 But as humans we also know that journeying through the day in such a sedate way should be a treat, not the norm.

 Many cats, unfortunately, seem quite happy to have such a lazy lifestyle every single day if left to their own devices, especially indoor cats.
-But while it’s cool to embrace the idea of felines snacking and napping their way through the day, there are a few steps you can take as a responsible cat owner to ensure that your cat is getting adequate exercise.
+But while it’s cool to embrace the idea of felines snacking and napping their way through the day, there are a few steps you can take as a responsible cat parent to ensure that your kitty is getting adequate exercise.

 This is especially important once the athletic stage of kittenhood blooms into the languid adult cat era.
 Here are a few ways you can help a cat who’s not getting enough exercise to stay active and healthy.